Mount Edziza volcanic complex: Accessibility

-To the northeast, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway.
-It extends northwest and west along the Klastline River for much its length.
+To the northeast, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway; it extends northwest and west along the Klastline River for much of its length.
 The trail enters Mount Edziza Provincial Park at about 25 km where Kakiddi Creek drains into the Klastline River.
-After entering Mount Edziza Provincial Park, the Klastline River Trail traverses northwest along the Klastline River for about 10 km and then crosses the river north of the MEVC.
-From there, the Klastline River Trail traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and Buckley Lake to Mowdade Lake Route.
+After entering Mount Edziza Provincial Park, it traverses northwest along the Klastline River for about 10 km and then crosses the river north of the MEVC.
+From there, it traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and Buckley Lake to Mowdade Lake Route.

 From near the Eastman Creek Rest Area south of Kinaskan Lake on the Stewart–Cassiar Highway, the historic Yukon Telegraph Trail extends about 15 km west to the Little Iskut River.
 From there, it enters Mount Edziza Provincial Park and continues another 15 km west along Bourgeaux Creek into the central portion of the MEVC at Raspberry Pass.
 The Yukon Telegraph Trail then traverses about 10 km northwest along Raspberry Creek into the broad valley of Mess Creek where it continues another 30 km north along the western side of the MEVC.
 It conjoins with the Buckley Lake Trail near Matheson Creek.
 Only short segments of the Yukon Telegraph Trail are still passable, having been mostly overgrown since maintenance of the trail ended in 1936.

 The MEVC can also be accessed via charter aircraft from Dease Lake and Tatogga Lake, the latter of which is near the community of Iskut.
 Private aircraft are prohibited from landing on the Kitsu Plateau lava flows.
-Kakiddi Lake, 180 Lake, Mess Lake, Arctic Lake, Nuttlude Lake, Mowdade Lake, Little Arctic Lake, Little Ball Lake, Mowchilla Lake and Buckley Lake are large enough to be used by float-equipped aircraft.
+The Kakiddi, 180, Mess, Arctic, Nuttlude, Mowdade, Little Arctic, Little Ball, Mowchilla and Buckley lakes are large enough to be used by float-equipped aircraft.
 Landing on the latter four lakes with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
-As of 2025, Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.
+Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.